autonomousapps/dependency-analysis-gradle-plugin/README.md

 And, for the ABI analysis task,

-4. abi.txt.
+4. abi.json.
 This simply lists the dependencies that should be `api`
 5. abi-dump.txt.
 This is a richer format that fully describes your project's binary API.
 6. If you want to run this report across all subprojects in your project, follow the advice above under 1., and also apply this plugin to your root project.
    This will add a task, `:abiReport`, which will run the `abiAnalysis[Debug|Main]` tasks in your subprojects, and then aggregate them into a single report.